jetspiking/WebTeX/README.md

 <img src="https://raw.githubusercontent.com/jetspiking/WebTeX/main/Images/WebTeXDemo.png" Width="400">

 # Prerequisites
 A TeX distribution must be installed.
-TeX Live was utilized for this project and can be installed by running `apt-get install texlive-full`.
+TeX Live was utilized for this project and can be installed by running `sudo apt-get install texlive-full`.

 # Run
 - **Operating System:** `Linux Ubuntu 22.04 LTS`